 - Four Accession countries (the Former Yugoslav Republic of Macedonia, Montenegro, Serbia and Turkey).

 JASPERS' project preparation support may be made available to other EU countries benefitting from EU Structural and Cohesion Funds, if there is demand and resources made available.

 JASPERS provides technical expertise for any stage of the project cycle from the early stages of project conception through to the final application for EU funding.
 Assistance may cover:

 - Implementation support

 - Independent quality review

-Since start of operations in 2006, JASPERS has completed 1012 assignments.
-As at 31/12/2015, a total of 467 JASPERS-assisted applications for funding for major projects had been approved by the European Commission, for a total investment cost of EUR 72.24 billion, of which EU grants amounted to EUR 43.31 billion (provisional figures).
+Since start of operations in 2006, JASPERS has completed 1142 assignments.
+As at 31/12/2016, a total of 536 JASPERS-assisted applications for funding for major projects had been approved by the European Commission, for a total investment cost of EUR 84.5 billion, of which EU grants amounted to EUR60.7 billion.